hagerhamed1420/MTA_Project-/README.md

 Seasonality analysis (fall/winter trends)

-Filterable by weekdays, weekends, or specific services
+Filtering options by weekday, weekend, or transport type

 🔥 Key Insights
 All services experienced a sharp decline in 2020